3 T-Shirt Sizing Agile Methods for Better Team Estimates

 3. The team would select a playing card representing their estimate, which would be revealed to the estimators.

-4. If there are differences in the value each team member selects, they discuss their estimates and, after discussion, reselect another estimate card.
+4. If each team member selects a different value, they discuss their estimates and, after discussion, select another estimate card.

 5. This process is repeated until there is a common goal for all values.

-Agile development teams use planning poker in an agile project to estimate story points realistically.
+Agile development teams use planning poker to estimate story points realistically in an agile project.
 Planning poker requires the consensus of the entire team.
 It is structured so that the product owner would read an overview of a user story or describe a feature to those responsible for the development team to estimate the required work.

 Agile Epics & T-Shirt Sizing